Delaware Title Loans, Inc. logo

 Delaware Title Loans, Inc. is a direct lender operating at least one physical location in Claymont, Delaware, specializing in short-term secured lending products.
 The company has positioned itself as a fast-access emergency cash provider for Delaware residents facing unexpected expenses such as rent, medical bills, or car repairs.

 The company offers title loans (secured by vehicle equity) up to $15,000 and signature installment loans.
 Title loans require only a driver's license, lien-free vehicle title, and the vehicle itself for inspection—explicitly no proof of income is required.
 Signature installment loans have a higher documentation threshold, requiring a checking account statement and proof of income.
 Both products are marketed as accessible to applicants with bad credit or no credit history.
-The company operates 24/7 online application intake with same-day or next-business-day funding for approved applicants.
+The company operates 24/7 online application intake with listed funding timing for approved applicants.

 Delaware Title Loans, Inc. distinguishes itself through its no-income-verification pathway for title loans, in-store inspection within 30 minutes, and local staffing.
 The Claymont location is positioned strategically near Philadelphia Pike and Ridge Road, marketing to residents of northern Delaware suburbs.
 The company emphasizes being a direct lender with no middlemen and offers both digital and walk-in application channels.